ckonig/codechallenge/README.md

 - [x] Add database, generate IDs for every mail.
 Allow checking email status by ID via web / console interface and postman
 - [x] Decide on queueing technology, add queue to the mix, split app into foreground & background application
   - [ ] Can we use an external queue service to increase reliablity?
-- [ ] Look into scaling of background worker.
+- [x] Look into scaling of background worker.
-  - [ ] Find and document a way to run multiple instances of the worker
+  - [x] Find and document a way to run multiple instances of the worker
   - [ ] Review multi-worker solution regarding transaction safety, double consumption, concurrency.
 Do we need transactions?
 - [x] Look into scalability of the web app
-  - [ ] setup working traefik with two nginx instances
+  - [x] setup working traefik with multiple nginx instances
+  - [x] look into scaling of php-fpm
+  - [ ] document potential scaling of the database
 - [ ] Look into vue.js frontend application
   - [x] Setup skeleton app
   - [x] implement quick & dirty forms for sending mails and checking email status